corl87/projectCorlCS439/README.md

 # projectCorlCS439

-The goal of this project is to make a top down twin stick shooter game that works on the arcade machines.
+The goal of this project is to make a top down twin stick shooter game that works on the arcade machines (no mouse).
 The game will be written in python using simpleGE

 To start my project I used the tileset example earlier shown in class.
 It was pretty easy to get a custom character model, impliment bullets, and a basic enemy which moves towards the player.